ndtu/cse15l-lab-reports-1/lab-report-1-week-2.md

 ## Optimizing Remote Running

 * You can try to use what we have learned so far by making local edits to a file by copying it to the remote server and then running it.
+You can also make your command running more efficient by chaining commands together.

 * Below is one example of code you can use:<br>

 ![Image](pic6.png)

+* Another example of a command you can write is the one below:

+`ssh cs15lwi22ans@ieng6.ucsd.edu "ls" javac WhereAmI.java; java WhereAmI`